NCEAS/eml/docs/eml-semantic-annotation-primer.md

 **Q: Are there tools available to help data managers select subjects, predicates, and objects to annotate with?**

 A: Yes, tools are being built to assist with the semantic annotation of EML documents, within the DataONE and Arctic Data Center data repository projects, and others.
-In addition, tools are being built to enable semantic search, that uses the annotations to expand searches to capture synonyms, differentiate homonyms, and enable the discovery of sub-classes of the terms that you might originally be searching for.
+In addition, tools are being built to enable semantic search, that use the annotations to expand searches to capture synonyms, differentiate homonyms, and enable the discovery of sub-classes of the terms that you might originally be searching for.